Jacoby6000/sqlz/doc/src/main/tut/readme.md

     p"c.age" > 27
   ) orderBy p"c.age".desc groupBy p"b.worth".asc

-val sql = q.build.genSql // Generate the sql associated with this query
+val sql = q.build.genFragment // Generate the sql fragment associated with this query
 ```

 The formatted output of this is